 Applied Antitrust Law

-There is no exam for this class, but a paper of 15 to 20 double-spaced pages is required.
-You can write on anything that interests you provided that (1) it addresses a procedural antitrust question or a substantive antitrust question in a procedural context, and (2) we agree on the specific question(s) the paper will address.
+There is no exam for the procedure class, but a paper of 15 to 20 double-spaced pages is required.
+You can write on anything that interests you provided that (1) it addresses a procedural antitrust question or a substantive antitrust question in a procedural context, and (2) we agree in advance on the specific question(s) the paper will address.

 The forms of MOL differ, but a good rubric is to follow the question with a few sentences motivating the question, a second paragraph providing a precise statement of the answer, and then the analysis.
 In a long memorandum, you should also include a third paragraph at the beginning providing a roadmap of the analysis.
 Of course, none of this is written in stone.
 The key to any legal writing is that it be tightly reasoned with a clear logical flow, be well-supported by the relevant authorities,, and be intelligible and compelling to the reader.